 What is Datapane?

 Import our library into your existing script/notebook and build reports programmatically by wrapping components such as:

 - Plots from Python visualization libraries such as Bokeh, Altair, Plotly, Plotapi, and Folium

 - Markdown and text

 - General files, such as images, PDFs, JSON data, etc.

-Once created, reports can be published on the web, dynamically generated in the cloud, or embedded into your own application, where data can be explored, and visualisations can be used interactively.
+Datapane reports are flexible and can also contain pages, tabs, drop downs, and more.
+Once created, reports can be uploaded to the web, dynamically generated in the cloud, or embedded into your own application, where your viewers can interact with your data and visualizations.